 The building’s classic architecture is easily recognizable.
 A brick column, framed by corner quoins, rises above the two-story limestone base to a band of decorative limestone that marks the building’s tenth story.
 A distinctive wrought-iron canopy frames the lobby entrance.

 1036 North Dearborn has a mix of studio and one-bedroom apartments.
 Floor plans are available online.
-In mid-December 2014 rents ranged from $900 to $1,645 per month.

 The apartments have been renovated with a number of touches that hark to the building’s vintage heritage, including hardwood-like floors and crown moldings.

 East-facing one-bedrooms have spacious bedrooms with two walk-in closets and an additional entry-hall closet.

 All of the units have comparatively good closet space, and most have walk-ins.
 The apartments have individual heating and air-conditioning units.

 Views.
 East-facing units offer a “New York view,” i.e. a glimpse of the lake and skyline.

 South-facing studios look out at the brick wall of an adjacent, taller building.